-This is one of the weak points in water supply systems.
-In prisons, taps are subject to considerable wear and tear because they are in constant use.
-They are also often vandalized.
-Unfortunately, for economic reasons, the taps installed are generally the models most commonly available and not the most reliable (see Figure 18).
+This is one of the weak points in water-supply systems.
+In prisons, taps are subject to considerable wear and tear because they are in constant use, and are often vandalized.
+Unfortunately, for economic reasons, the taps installed are generally the most common models and not the most reliable (see Figure 20).

-Several factors should be taken into account in making an appropriate choice:
+Several factors should be taken into account in making a proper choice:

-- → spare parts (e.g. washers) must be available locally; - the taps must be sturdy as they wear out rapidly; - → the cost of the taps must be low as they need to be replaced frequently; - → the taps must be easy to use.
+- spare parts (e.g. washers) must be available locally; - the taps must be sturdy, as they wear out rapidly; - the cost of the taps must be low, as they have to be replaced frequently; - the taps must be easy to use.